 - Escaped prescribed burning

-All debris burning requires a burn permit with the exception of agricultural fields or pastures, which require notification.
+Some outdoor burning requires a burn permit and/or notification.
 The burning of household garbage is prohibited and not permitted by GFC.

 When preparing for any type of outdoor burn, always remember: